MichaelTMiyoshi/DesignWithMiyoshi/Problems/GoalSheet05.md

 Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi08Dowel25.pdf">Semi .25 inch Dowel</a>.

-### Note: The following drawings are not available yet.
-(10/22/2020)  And some may be part of Goal Sheet 06.

 **Washer**

 Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi09Washer.pdf">Semi Washer</a>.